kljzndx/joycon-tools-package/Tools/XJoy/README.md

 If you wish to build XJoy yourself, simply install the ViGEm Bus Driver as outlined in the installation steps, open the XJoy.sln file in Visual Studio 2017, and build.
 Everything should work out of the box but if it does not feel free to submit an issue.
+Note that at least on my end it _seems_ to be working in Visual Studio 2019 as well, which is good.

 ## Contributing
 1. create a fork for your feature/bugfix/whatever